 Where to stay in Limerick:

-Globe Guide explored Ireland as a guest of Tourism Ireland and Air Canada Vacations, to experience their Taste of Ireland tour.
+Globe Guide explored Ireland as a guest of Tourism Ireland and Air Canada Vacations.
 As always, hosts have no editorial influence on articles.

 YOU MIGHT ALSO ENJOY: